A. Permanent residency through a new expedited procedure for immigration permit granted to investors

 The applicant should submit, with the application, title deeds or a contract of sale in his name and/or his spouse, which has been officially deposited with the Department of Lands and Surveys, for a dwelling or other building, of a total market value of approx. €170.000 (V.A.T. is not included therein) and official receipts for the payment of at least 50%, plus VAT, irrespective of the date for the delivery of the dwelling.
 It should be stressed that the full payment of the value for the dwelling shall be settled in an account in a financial institution in Cyprus.

 For the granting of an Immigration Permit, an application is submitted on the form M.67 to the Civil Registry and Migration Department directly or through the District Aliens and Immigration Branches of the Police.
 The application should be accompanied by the appropriate documents, depending on the Category for which it is submitted.
 Applications for Category F which are the most usual should be accompanied by the original of documents regarding the income of the applicants.

 Applicants who are abroad may submit an application directly to Cyprus, as stated above, or through the local Consular Authorities of the Republic of Cyprus.
 The applications are examined by the Immigration Control Committee which submits a relevant suggestion to the Minister of the Interior for a decision to be taken.

 An Immigration Permit will be automatically cancelled if the interested person fails to acquire residence in Cyprus within one year from the approval of the application, in case he/she is residing outside Cyprus.
 It will also be cancelled if he/she acquires permanent residence abroad or be absent from Cyprus for a period of two years.

-It is estimated that the procedure described in this policy statement for the examination of the application shall be approx. 9 months from the date of the submission of the application.
+It is estimated that the procedure described in this policy statement for the examination of the application shall be more than 12 months as from the date of the submission of the application.